carbon-language/carbon-lang/docs/project/cpp_style_guide.md

 ### Static and global variables

--   Global variables, including function-local and class static variables, should be declared `constexpr`.
+-   Global and static variables, whether at file, class, or function scope, should be declared `constexpr`.

 ### Foundational libraries and data types